olegtyshcneko/dungoxide/README.md

     NoBuildAlgorithmProvided
 }
 ```

+# Examples
+In the examples project there is a bevy a project which uses dungoxide to build random dungeons, you can play with it by configuring builder differently with different algorithms.

 # Acknowledgments
 This project is done as capstone project for Ukranian Rust Summer bootcamp.
 I want to thank all mentors and organizers for having this great opportunity to learn Rust and meet new people, you did a great job bringing us together!